A Guide to Holiday Let Health and Safety Requirements

-- Display signage around the pool stating that guests should not dive, run, indicate the depth of the water and that parental supervision is required.
+- Display signage around the pool stating that guests should not dive or run, indicate the depth of the water and that children must be accompanied by an adult.

-- Set clear guidelines for the pool’s use in your welcome pack.
+- Set clear safety guidelines when using the hot tub or pool in your guestbook.

-- Provide safety equipment such as a life hook, ring and a ladder/steps in the pool.
+- Provide safety equipment such as a life hook, ring and a ladder/steps to enter the pool.

-- A risk assessment should be carried out for guests and anyone working near the pool, for example cleaners.
+- A risk assessment should be carried out for guests and anyone working near the pool, such as cleaners.

 - Many accidents happen from slips and trips around the pool, a non-slip surface can help prevent this.